-- Use automated data classification to provide users with a baseline and you with insight.
+- Use automated data classification or AI-powered data classification to provide users with a baseline and you with insight.
 User classification is less expensive, but harder to introduce.
 Use both together for best results.

 - Aim for “good enough” solutions, recognizing that the automated technology has limits in precision.
 Phase your implementation carefully to avoid diminishing returns.

 - Use at least two labels.
 Sensitivity and either “owner” or “project/department.”
 Identify where the tag is to be used and provide only enough information to allow that control to work correctly.”

 Automating data classification overcomes many limitations by making the process reliable, accurate, and persistent.
 A sophisticated platform, such as Spirion Sensitive Data Platform, can spot personal information by looking for data patterns, such as names, dates of birth, addresses, phone numbers, financial information, health information, and Social Security numbers.
 From there, it can classify these data files with context-rich labeling, ensuring that the right security measures get applied and your organization remains compliant with the corresponding privacy regulations.
 More importantly, automated systems can also re-classify data as needed, such as for updates and changes within the business or from changes in compliance regulations.